irfanurislam/reportTableClient/README.md

 ### Store Report System
-This project is a full-stack application designed to generate and display purchase reports.
+This project is a ApI handling application designed to generate and display purchase reports.
 It fetches data from an external API, stores it in a MySQL database, and allows users to view detailed reports on a React-based frontend.
 Additionally, users can generate reports with aggregated totals, including gross quantity, price, and total amounts.
 ## Features
 - API Integration: Fetches data from an external API and stores it in the database.
 - Data Storage: Data is organized into tables for users, products, and purchase history.